 Q: When does online registration close?

-A: Online registration will close at midnight on Thursday, May 31st.
-In person registration is available at the Race Package Pick up on June 2nd.
+A: Online registration will close at midnight on Wednesday, May 30th.
+In person registration is available at the Race Package Pick up on May 31 and June 1.

 Q: Can I switch my event distances?

-A: Prior to May 15, you can switch your distance by emailing email@example.com.
-After May 15, as long as the event you are transferring into isn’t sold out, you can make the change at the race package pickup on June 2nd.
+A: Prior to May 15, you can switch your distance by emailing firstname.lastname@example.org.
+After May 15, as long as the event you are transferring into isn’t sold out, you can make the change at the race package pickup on May 31 and June 1.
+There is no day of race changes.

 Q: Can I have someone else pick up my race package?

-A: Yes, you may have someone pick up your race package for you but you will miss out on all the great exhibitors at the Expo!
+A: Yes, you may have someone pick up your race package!

 Q:My shirt doesn’t fit, can I switch it?

 A: Shirt sizes are allocated based on what you ordered.
-If you are not happy with your shirt size, please visit the Late Package Pickup on Sunday after the race and we will do our best to accommodate you.
+If you are not happy with your shirt size, please visit our Goddess booth after the race and we will do our best to accommodate you.
 Shirt must be clean and not worn.

 Q: Will there be lots of parking?